Kristen Bell: 2020–present

 In 2020, Bell published the children's book The World Needs More Purple People, which she co-wrote with Benjamin Hart.
 Also in 2020, Bell voiced Molly Tillerman in the Apple TV+ animated musical comedy series Central Park, which reunited her with Frozen co-star Josh Gad and Bad Moms co-star Kathryn Hahn.
 Central Park received a two-season order from Apple and the series premiered on May 29, 2020.
 In June 2020, it was announced that Bell, who is white, would no longer voice the biracial character of Molly.
 The role would be re-cast with a black or mixed race actress, with Bell voicing a new role.

 In 2021, Bell produces and voices a lead character in the Amazon Prime Video animated musical pre-school series Do, Re, & Mi.
-She also returned to narrate as the titular character of the HBO Max teen drama series Gossip Girl, a soft reboot and sequel to the 2007–2012 series of the same.
-Bell also starred alongside Kirby Howell-Baptiste as a pair of housewives who created a multi-million dollar coupon scam in the comedy film Queenpins.
+She returned to narrate as the titular character of the HBO Max teen drama series Gossip Girl, a soft reboot and sequel to the 2007–2012 series Gossip Girl.
+Bell starred alongside Kirby Howell-Baptiste as a pair of housewives who created a multi-million dollar coupon scam in the comedy film Queenpins.
 The film was released to Paramount+ on September 10, 2021.

-Her miniseries The Woman in the House Across the Street from the Girl in the Window was released on Netflix on January 28, 2022.

-Bell also appeared in 2 episode of The Tiny Chef Show and serves as the show's executive producer.
+Her miniseries The Woman in the House Across the Street from the Girl in the Window was released on Netflix in January 2022.
+In November 2022, Bell starred in the Amazon Prime movie The People We Hate at the Wedding.
+Bell appeared in three episodes of The Tiny Chef Show and serves as the show's executive producer.

-In the media
+Bell also played the main character, an agnostic sex podcaster by the name of Joanne, in Nobody Wants This (2024).
+Her performance earned her another Golden Globe nomination for Best Actress as well her first nomination for Primetime Emmy Award in her career for Outstanding Lead Actress in a Comedy Series and Outstanding Comedy Series as series executive producer.